reMarkable/cobalt/README.md

 ### Deploying Cobalt to GKE

+`./cobaltb.py deploy login`
+Run this one time to login with the copy of gcloud included in the cobalt sysroot.

 `./cobaltb.py deploy authenticate`
 Run this one time in order to register your personal cluster within the Kubernets configuration file on your computer.